Over 55? Traveling Solo? Love Animals?

 Today it seems there are many women who travel around the world alone and more and more are finding the courage to head off for their first adventures.
 "Sisters are doing it for themselves" (as Annie Lennox once sang) - and they are loving it!

-And it's not just young women, there's a new category of solo travellers, women who have found themselves empty-nesters, divorced, retired with stay at home husbands, or sadly widowed prematurely.
+And it's not just young women, there's a new category of solo travelers, women who have found themselves empty-nesters, divorced, retired with stay at home husbands, or sadly widowed prematurely.

 You only have to look on Facebook to see how many women are members of female travel groups, and age specific groups too - over 40's, over 50's, over 60's solo female communities.

 Booking.com recently surveyed women in the USA and found that 65% are taking vacations without their partners.
 Often teaming up with other women along the way.